Your AI agent swapped $2M into an unaudited liquidity pool. The transaction confirmed in 12 seconds. There is no undo button.

 };

-// Wrap with Veto — one line per tool
+// Wrap each tool with Veto

 const protectedTools = veto.wrapTools(defiTools, {